History of nursing in the United States: Hospitals

-The number of hospitals grew from 149 in 1873 to 4,400 in 1910 (with 420,000 beds) to 6,300 in 1933, primarily because the public trusted hospitals more and could afford more intensive and professional care.
-Most larger hospitals operated a school of nursing, which provided training to young women, who in turn did much of the staffing on an unpaid basis.
+The number of hospitals grew from 149 in 1873 to 4,400 in 1910 (with 420,000 beds) to 6,300 in 1933, primarily because the public had more trust in hospitals and could afford to pay for more intensive and professional care.
+Most larger hospitals operated a school of nursing, which provided minimal training to young women, who in turn worked without pay.
+The graduates obtained RN status, but there was little professional work for them.
+Hospitals only hired a few; in the 1920s, 73 percent employed no graduate nurses, and only 12 percent employed five or more.
+Most RNs worked for private families, or left nursing.

 The number of active graduate nurses rose rapidly from 51,000 in 1910 to 375,000 in 1940 and 700,000 in 1970.

-They were operated by city, state and federal agencies, by churches, by stand-alone non-profits, and by for-profit enterprises run by a local doctor.
+Hospitals were operated by city, state and federal agencies, by churches, by stand-alone non-profits, and by for-profit enterprises run by a local doctor.

 Religious hospitals

-All the major denominations built hospitals staffed by primarily by unpaid student nurses supervised by some graduate nurses.

-In 1915, the Catholic Church ran 541, staffed primarily by unpaid nuns.
+All major religious denominations in the United States built hospitals staffed by primarily by unpaid student nurses supervised by some graduate nurses.
+Catholics led the way.
+In 1915, the Catholic religious orders for women operated 541 hospitals.
+Costs were minimized relying on the work of women students who paid tuition and nuns who had taken a vow of poverty.

-The Lutheran and Episcopal churches entered the health field, especially by setting up orders of women, called deaconesses who dedicated themselves to nursing services.
+The Lutheran and Episcopal denominations also entered the health field, especially by setting up orders of women, called deaconesses who dedicated themselves to nursing services.
 The modern deaconess movement began in Germany in 1836.
 William Passavant in 1849 brought the first four deaconesses to Pittsburgh, in the United States, after visiting Kaiserswerth.
 They worked at the Pittsburgh Infirmary (now Passavant Hospital).